Medical Terms Glossary

 Not all people that are HIV positive have AIDS and nor will all people that are HIV positive have AIDS at some point in their life.

-Adenoids Are glands found in the roof of the mouth that produce cells that help fight infections.
+Adenoids Are glands found in the roof of the mouth, between the back of the nose and the throat.
+They produce cells that help fight infections.

 Adhesion Is an abnormal band of scar-like tissue that forms between two surfaces inside the body that causes them to stick together.